Spain borrowing costs leap at bond sale

 Spain has reached more than 55 percent of its debt issuance target this year, though Prime Minister Mariano Rajoy warned on Wednesday the Treasury faced trouble financing itself at a reasonable rate following the recent spike in yields.

 The risk premium investors demand to hold Spanish over German debt rose to a euro-era high on Wednesday of over 500 basis points.
-The spread stood at 487 basis points at 10:00 a.m.
-British Time, around one basis point higher than before the auction.
+The spread stood at 487 basis points at 0900 GMT, around one basis point higher than before the auction.

 Spain sold 372 million euros of a bond maturing January 31, 2015 at an average yield of 4.375 percent, after paying 2.89 percent April 4, with a bid-to-cover ratio of 4.45 after 2.4 in April.